 Which Career is Right for You?

-Individuals often find themselves having to choose between beginning a career as a pharmacy or a pharmacy technician.
-Naturally, factors such as salary and ease of entry tend to play significant roles in their decision process.
+Individuals often have to choose between beginning a career as a pharmacist or a pharmacy technician.
+Naturally, salary and ease of entry are significant in their decision process.

-Those looking for a career with a high salary potential are often attracted to a career in pharmacy, while those looking to begin a career in allied healthcare as fast and easily as possible will gravitate towards becoming pharmacy technicians.
+Those looking for a career with a high salary potential are often attracted to a career in pharmacy.
+In contrast, those looking to begin a career in allied healthcare as fast and efficiently as possible will gravitate towards becoming pharmacy technicians.

-It is worth mentioning, however, that if speed and ease are crucial factors for you at the present moment, you can simply choose to start a career as a pharmacy technician as fast as possible, with a plan to pursue a 4-year pharmacy degree in the future.
+If speed and ease are crucial factors for you at the present moment, you can simply start a career as a pharmacy technician as fast as possible, with a plan to pursue a 4-year pharmacy degree in the future.

-In fact, this is a highly advisable route, as it allows you to experience how it feels to have a career in pharmaceutical services before committing to pursuing a doctorate in the field.
-If time isn’t a factor, however, and you’re already sure about a career in the field, it is better to begin a program in pharmacy from the get-go.
+This is a highly advisable route, as it allows you to experience how it feels to have a career in pharmaceutical services before committing to pursuing a doctorate in the field.
+If time isn’t a factor, however, and you’re already sure about a career in the area, it is better to begin a program in pharmacy from the get-go.